StreamFind Get Started Guide

 file: C:/Users/apoli/Documents/github/StreamFind/vignettes/articles/raman_project.rds

-# the results are also available in the new_raman object
+# The results are also available in the new_raman object.

 Number spectra: 2